-Courses are held on Wednesday nights from 6:30 p.m. until approximately 9:30 p.m.
-Each week a new topic will be introduced and discussed.
+The Cass County Sheriff's Office will begin its spring session of the Sheriff's Citizen Academy on February 24th.
+The Sheriff's Citizens Academy (SCA) was initiated by Sheriff Dwight Diehl in 2008 to give citizens of Cass County a better understanding of the day-to-day operations.
+The SCA is an 8-week program, in which courses are held once per week on Wednesday from 6:30 p.m. until approximately 9:30 p.m.
+The course gives citizens an in-depth look and hands on training into the career of law enforcement at the Sheriff's Office.
+Citizens are instructed by deputies and each week a new topic is introduced and discussed.
 Citizens will also have the opportunity to ride along with a patrol deputy, work with jail deputies and communication officers.
-This enables them to observe firsthand how the Sheriff's Office handles incidents.
+The program enables citizens to observe firsthand how the Sheriff's Office handles incidents.

 Applications for the next class can be obtained by